News

 This is the Future of Non-Objective Art

-Curator Suzan Shutan awarded a two person exhibition to Michele Foyer and Anne Berlit for "contemporary and innovative approaches to non-objective work."
+Curator Suzan Shutan awarded a two-person exhibition to Michele Foyer and Anne Berlit for "contemporary and innovative approaches to non-objective work."
+The award exhibition will be in March 2025.

 White Hot Magazine of Contemporary Art